sdimi/professional-doctor-site/README.md

-# professional-doctor-site
+# professional doctor site
-a simple single-page responsive professional doctor website
+ A simple single-page responsive professional doctor website based on Bootstrap and jQuery.